Heart Defect ASD

 Occlutech ASD device in position

 The Occlutech device used to close an ASD defect is called the Occlutech Figulla Flex II ASD.
 The device is made of braided Nitinol threads.
-Nitinol is a very elastic metal with wide-ranging memory properties.
-The device consists of two discs with a larger intermediate waist.
-Inside each of the discs there is a Polyethylene (PET) patch, to support the immediate closure.
-This helps stop the blood going through the meshwork of the device.
-Occlutech’s unique patented braiding technology allows the device to be manufactured without a left sided hub, minimizing both the risk of thrombus formation and damaging the distal wall of the left atrium during implantation.
-The device will be pushed through the delivery catheter across the defect, then both discs will fix the device at the septum wall and the device will then be released when placed in the correct position to close the defect.
+Nitinol is a very elastic alloy with wide-ranging memory properties.
+Nitinol alloys exhibit two unique properties: The shape memory effect and the superelasticity effect, both guarantee that it goes back into its “programmed” shape after being deformed; a Nitinol device can be folded to be guided to its intended place of implantation.
+This helps stop the blood going through the meshwork of the device*.
+Occlutech’s unique patented braiding technology allows the device to be manufactured without a left-sided hub, minimizing both the risk of thrombus formation and damaging the distal wall of the left atrium during implantation.
+The device will be pushed through the delivery catheter across the defect, then both disks will fix the device at the septum wall and the device will then be released when placed in the correct position to close the defect.

 * 2016_Haas_Closure of Secundum Atrial Septal Defects by Using the Occlutech Occluder Devices in More Than 1300 Patients: The IRFACODE Project: A Retrospective Case Series